census-instrumentation/opencensus-go/README.md

 ## Tags

 Tags represent propagated key-value pairs.
-They are propagated using context.Context in the same process or can be encoded to be transmitted on the wire and decoded back to a tag.Map at the destination.
+They are propagated using `context.Context` in the same process or can be encoded to be transmitted on the wire.
+Usually, this will be handled by an integration plugin, e.g. `ocgrpc.ServerHandler` and `ocgrpc.ClientHandler` for gRPC.

-Package tag provides a builder to create tag maps and put it into the current context.
+Package tag allows adding or modifying tags in the current context.
-To propagate a tag map to downstream methods and RPCs, New will add the produced tag map to the current context.
-If there is already a tag map in the current context, it will be replaced.

 [embedmd]:# (tags.go new)
 ```go